Wolfpack-Digital/ios-guidelines/README.md

 Guidelines on how we write and structure iOS projects at Wolfpack-Digital

 1. Structure of the project folders.
 The structure follows some rules: high level code top -> low level code bottom.
-If the layer is the same, use user flow order, if user flow doesn't matter, use alpanumeric ordering. e.g.:
+If the layer is the same, use user flow order, if user flow doesn't matter, use alpanumeric ordering.
+Use the example bellow as a starting point. e.g.:
     - `App` - for AppDelegate, extensions of AppDelegate and global clases that are supposed to be used at entry level of the app
     - `Navigation` - for coordinators and other logic related to navigation (e.g. deeplinks)